MewsSystems/developers/jobs/Frontend/my-app/README.md

 - Routing Functionality: Page and query hooks refactored, users can now share links to their search without the URL params reseting on render.
 - Debounce Implementation: Refactored.
-- Component Props: All props were used in their destructured version except for he pagination element when props were ineeded within styled-components.
+- Component Props: All props were used in their destructured version except for he pagination element when props were needed within styled-components.
 This is now corrected.

-3. API AND BACKEDN PRACTICES
+3. API AND BACKEND PRACTICES

 - API Key Security: API is now loaded from a hidden .env file.
 Ideally, it would be stored on backend.
 - Error Handling: Homepage now shows an error page when incorrect URL is entered, same with the movie deatil page.